 Summer officially arrived a few days ago, and thanks to Canadian cooling and jet stream gyrations we’ve had day-after-glorious-day of near record low temperatures.
 July’s inevitable heat and humidity won’t hold off much longer, so our first thought was: “Let’s go camping!”
 Which is exactly what we’re doing this very minute.

-So for the next few weeks, we’ll be dusting off some of our favorite posts from previous trips and hope you’ll follow along.
+So if you think you’d like to sleep in a wigwam, face down a grizzly, gaze upon some giant American folk heroes, or see how some coastal residents turn hurricane damage into art, then we’ve got you covered.
+For the next few weeks, we’ll be dusting off some of our favorite posts from previous trips and hope you’ll follow along.

 James & Terri